PetraZone/pythontools/README.md

 This is a general explanation of files in this repository.

+cypher.py
+This program either generates a key protected encryption OR decrypts a known key protected encryption.

  random_password_generator.py
  This program uses secrets module to generate a random password.